AlexanderOnTest/NetCoreWebDriverFactory/README.md

 The Firefox and Chrome versions accept an optional bool to request headless options. (default = false)

 ### Setting Browser size:
-This is far from exhaustive, but the WindowSize enum has 4 values
+This is far from exhaustive, but the WindowSize enum has 4 values.
 + Hd            (1366 x 768)
 + Fhd           (1920 x 1080)
 + Maximise